 Best Vanilla: Planet Oat Oatmilk Vanilla

-For those seeking an indulgent vanilla-infused oat milk, Planet Oat has you covered.
-Perfect for your cereal, coffee, tea, or smoothies, this milk is as versatile as it is satisfying.
-It’s also surprisingly low in calories (90 in 1 cup) and sugar (4 grams in 1 cup), so it’s not overly saccharine but rather subtly sweet.
-It also offers all the other benefits of milk—plenty of vitamin D, calcium, and vitamin A, and it's available in original, extra creamy, and dark chocolate.
+For those seeking a vanilla-infused oat milk, Planet Oat has you covered.
+Perfect for cereal, coffee, tea, or smoothies, this milk is as versatile as it is satisfying.
+It’s also surprisingly low in calories (90 calories per 1 cup) and sugar (4 grams per 1 cup), so it’s not overly saccharine, but rather subtly sweet.
+It also offers plenty of vitamin D, calcium, and vitamin A, and it's available in original, extra creamy, and dark chocolate.

 Best Clean: Thrive Market Organic Oat Non-Dairy Beverage

 Made of just oats and water, Thrive Market’s organic oat beverage has no hidden ingredients.
-It's perfect for those who are trying to eat clean or minimize processed foods with unpronounceable ingredients and way-too-long ingredient lists.
-It is unsweetened but does have a natural pleasant sweetness to it, and it can be used in coffee, smoothies, overnight oats, and baked goods.
-It’s shelf-stable and does not have a weird aftertaste, though it’s on the more watery side, so less ideal for adding to coffee.
+It is unsweetened, but it does have a natural pleasant sweetness to it.
+It can be used in coffee, smoothies, overnight oats, and baked goods.
+It’s shelf-stable and does not have a weird aftertaste, though it’s on the more watery side, which may be less ideal for adding to coffee.